iFryno/Various-PowerShell-Scripts/README.md

 **Manage Windows Updates:** Pauses updates for 1 year or disables them entirely.

-**New Start Menu:** Activates the new 25H2 start menu on supported Windows 11 26200 builds.
+**Start Menu Version:** Activates the new 25H2 start menu or reverts to the 24H2 start menu on supported Windows 11 26200 builds.

-**Thread Scheduling Policy:** Changes heterogeneous short running thread scheduling between all processors or prefer performant processors.

-**True Immediate Mode:** Forces the GPU scheduler to use the Flip Immediate presentation model, bypassing the render queue and presenting frames as soon as they're ready.

 **User Account Control:** Enables or disables UAC.